tliron/prudence/TUTORIAL.md

 ignore the request body.
 So, it's generally better to use "erase" for erasure if you can.
 Its semantics are more optimal for that.

-As with "erase" you must set "context.done" to true if the modification happened.
+As with "erase" you can set "context.done" to true if the modification happened.
 There is no support for "context.async".
 However, you can optionally set "context.created" to true to let the client know that the resource was created rather than changed.

+Another option is *not* to set "context.done" to true and instead do a 303 (See Other) redirect.
+This is often used for web pages, so that if the user refreshes the page then the PUT will not happen again, possibly unintentionally:

+    context.redirect(newUrl, 303);

 Though not required, it's often a good idea with PUT to return the modified representation, essentially what we see in the next GET.
 So it might make sense to just call "present".
 Example: